Jón Daði Böðvarsson

-Jón Daði Böðvarsson (transliterated as Jon Dadi Bodvarsson; born 25 May 1992) is an Icelandic professional footballer who plays as a right winger or a striker for League One club Bolton Wanderers and the Iceland national team.
-Jón Daði is the grandson of one Iceland's premier poets, Þorsteinn frá Hamri.
+Jón Daði Böðvarsson (born 25 May 1992) is an Icelandic professional footballer who plays as a striker for 1. deild karla side Selfoss.
+Jón Daði is the grandson of two of Iceland's premier writers, Þorsteinn frá Hamri and Ásta Sigurðardóttir.

 Club career

+Selfoss

 Jón Daði began his senior career during the 2009 season in the Icelandic second tier with Selfoss, scoring 20 as their side were promoted to the Icelandic top flight.
 After being loaned to the youth ranks of the Danish club Aarhus for four months in 2011, he returned to Selfoss, who had been relegated in the meantime.
 They scored seventy times during the 2011 season as the club were promoted back to the top flight.

+Viking

 After netting a further seventy goals back in the top division, Jón Daði moved to the Norwegian side Viking in November 2012.

+Kaiserslautern

 During three seasons in the Norwegian top flight, he scored 15 times before leaving for German second division side 1.
 FC Kaiserslautern in January 2016, with whom he had already signed a pre-contract in June 2015 for a three-year deal.
 He made his Kaiserslautern debut on 5 February 2016 against Union Berlin and scored the first of two goals for the team on 4 March 2016 in a 1–2 defeat at Nürnberg.

+Wolverhampton Wanderers

 On 2 August 2016, Jón Daði signed for English Championship side Wolverhampton Wanderers for an undisclosed fee on a three-year deal.
 He scored his first goal on his debut for the club on 6 August 2016 in a 2–2 draw against Rotherham.
 His debut simultaneously meant he became the 1,000th player to appear in a league game for the club.
 Jón Daði scored his second goal for Wolves on 20 August, scoring the final goal in Wolves' 3–1 win against Birmingham City.
 His third and final goal for Wolves was in a 3–1 defeat to Bristol City in April 2017.

+Reading

 Despite being a fan favourite at Wolves, he moved to fellow English Championship side Reading in a three-year deal for an undisclosed fee on 14 July 2017.
 He scored his first goal for Reading in a 2–0 win at Birmingham City on 26 August 2017.
 His first hat trick for Reading was on 16 January 2018 in the 3rd round of the FA Cup.

+Millwall

 On 12 July 2019, he signed for fellow Championship side Millwall for an undisclosed fee.
 He scored his first goals for Millwall when he scored twice in an EFL Cup tie against Oxford United on 27 August 2019.

-On 20 January 2022, he signed for League One side Bolton Wanderers on an eighteen-month contract after his Millwall contract was cancelled, taking over the number 9 shirt from the recently departed Eoin Doyle.